-In 2023, YCH will continues its strategic planning and resident engagement efforts to finalize the plan for redevelopment and repositioning of the aging public housing site and will coordinate with the City of Woodland, outside consultants and design professionals to finalize the redevelopment plan which may include any or all of the above options.
+In 2024, YCH will continue its strategic planning and resident engagement efforts to finalize the plan for redevelopment and repositioning of the aging public housing site and will coordinate with the City of Woodland, outside consultants and design professionals to finalize the redevelopment plan which may include any or all of the above options.
 Consultation with residents, the community, and other stakeholders will be an integral part of this planning process.